 Excel INDIRECT function returns the reference specified by a text string.

 The syntax of the INDIRECT function:

 - ref_text (required): This argument can take any of the following inputs:

 - A cell reference of A1-style.
 For example, INDIRECT(A1), INDIRECT(B2), INDIRECT(D100), etc.

 - An R1C1-style reference.
 For example, INDIRECT(R9C7), INDIRECT(R2C3), etc.

-In the following image, you can see some uses of Excel INDIRECT Function.
+In the following image, you can see some uses of the Excel INDIRECT function.

 Now let’s discuss how to use Excel to reference a cell in another worksheet based on cell value.

-Example 1: Select a single cell and refer a whole range of cells
+Example 1: Select a Single Cell and Refer to a Whole Range of Cells

-I have two Excel worksheets with names BATBC and GP.
+I have two Excel worksheets with the names AAPL and MSFT.
 You can have many.
 Both worksheets have similar kinds of data.
-Profit (PCO), EPS and Growth of two companies for the last 5 years.
+Profit (PCO), EPS, and Growth of two companies for the last 5 years.